ianlintner/forum/memory-bank/systemPatterns.md

 ```

 #### Game Simulation Workflow (game-simulation.yml)
-This workflow tests the full game functionality in non-interactive mode to verify core gameplay:
+This workflow tests the full game functionality in non-interactive mode with support for manual triggers:

 ```yaml
 name: Game Simulation Test